ERBringHorvath/SeqForge/README.md

 and formats the output for easy analysis.

 Additionally, aligned sequences may be extracted from genome assemblies with or without up and/or downstream basepairs.
-To facilitate metagenomic analyses, full contigs harboring a gene of interest identified via SeqForge may be extracted for further analysis.
+To facilitate metagenomic analyses, full contigs harboring a gene of interest identified via SeqForge may be extracted for further analysis within a genome browser.

-SeqForge is scalable and has been used to run and extract dozens of gene queries against hundreds of genomes.
+SeqForge is scalable through multi-processing and has been used to run and extract dozens of gene queries against hundreds of genomes.

 ______________________________________________________________________________________________________________________________________